 Lets find a way to make that possible, he said.
 I want to see a voice.
 I want to see a political super hero go to Albany.

-Legislator Kevin D. Acres was the only lawmaker to not approve the resolution of support.
-He abstained because he did not think it was the Legislatures role to involve itself in the affairs of a nonprofit business but did not want a no vote to be interpreted that he favored closure.
+Legislator Kevin D. Acres was the only lawmaker not to approve the resolution of support.
+He abstained because he did not think it was the Legislatures role to involve itself in the affairs of a nonprofit organization but did not want a no vote to be interpreted that he favored closure.

 This is a no-win situation, he said.
 Its a very emotional thing.

 While a majority of legislators found common ground on the nursing home, they put off deciding whether to hire an engineer for the Highway Department.